tanrax/maza-ad-blocking/README.md

 Remember to make a backup copy of `/etc/hosts` in case of unforeseen circumstances, neither the project nor its author will be responsible for any possible repercussions derived from not carrying out this action.

+## 🤝 Contributing

+Contributions are welcome!
+Please see the [contribution guidelines](https://git.andros.dev/andros/contribute) for instructions on how to submit issues or pull requests.

 ## 🧑‍🎨 Credits

 <a target="_blank" href="https://andros.dev/">Andros Fenollosa</a>